donnajobridge/old_donnajobridge.com/content/articles/experimentaldesign.md

 To parse really fast sequences of brain activity we need a behavioral metric that gets close to matching it.

+##striking a balance between simplicity and complexity
+Its easy to fall into the trap of creating an experiment that attempts to test too many things at once.
+On the other hand, too simple is not very interesting either.
+The approach I've taken is to consider the main hypothesis I want to test.
+Then, figure out the necessary control (like active vs. passive).

+##designing for the right tools and population
+Experimental design is not one-size fits all.
+Designing a task for children vs. adults will look completely different, even if you are testing the same phenomenon.

+The different tools available for studying brain activity vary in their benefits and short-comings. fMRI tells us where in the brain the action is happening, whereas eeg tells us when it happens.
+That means, we have to design very different experiments to take advantage of these features.

 ###main points
 * Designing specific tasks are required in order to harness the power of eye movements
 * by combining the right set of tools we can answer questions that were previously inaccessible.